hexatomic/hexatomic.github.io/src/architecture/extensibility/nlp-survey.md

       - Can be addressed as follows: n/a <or add brief description of how to address the API>
 2. [X] Uses Maven (`pom.xml` exists)
 3. [X] Is available as OSGi bundle (has `MANIFEST.MF`)
-4. [ ] Is available from a p2 repository: n/a <!--<https://mvnrepository.com/artifact/edu.stanford.nlp/stanford-corenlp>-->
+4. [X] Is available from a p2 repository: <https://mvnrepository.com/artifact/edu.stanford.nlp/stanford-corenlp>

 #### Feature matrix